North Korean defectors: Psychological and cultural adjustment

 North Korean defectors experience serious difficulties connected to psychological and cultural adjustment once they have been resettled.
 This occurs mainly because of the conditions and environment that North Koreans lived in while in their own country, as well as inability to fully comprehend new culture, rules, and ways of living in South Korea.

-Difficulties in adjustment often come in the form of post-traumatic stress disorder (PTSD), which is essentially a mental disorder that develops after a person has experienced a major traumatic event.
-In the case of North Koreans, such traumatic events and experiences include brutality of the regime, starvation, ideological pressure, propaganda, political punishments, and so on.
+Difficulties in adjustment often come in the form of post-traumatic stress disorder.
+In the case of North Koreans, such traumatic events and experiences include brutality from the regime, starvation, and propaganda.

 Some studies have found the direct connection between physical illness and PTSD.
 PTSD serves as an explanation of the link between the exposure to trauma and physical health: exposure to trauma leads to worsening of the physical health condition.
-PTSD-related symptoms include disturbing memories or dreams relate to the traumatic events, anxiety, mental or physical distress, alterations in the ways of thinking.
+Related symptoms include disturbing memories or dreams relating to the traumatic events, anxiety, mental or physical distress, alterations in the ways of thinking.
 Depression and somatization are two of the conventional forms of PTSD, both of which are diagnosed among North Korean defectors with females having larger statistic numbers of the disorder diagnoses.

 According to a recent survey, about 56% of the North Korean defectors are influenced by one or more types of psychological disorders.
 93% of surveyed North Korean defectors identify food and water shortages and no access to medical care and, thus, constant illness as the most common types of their traumatic experiences preceding PTSD.
 Such traumatic experiences greatly influence the ways North Korean defectors adjust in new places.
 PTSD often prevents defectors from adequately assimilating into a new culture as well as from being able to hold jobs and accumulate material resources.